Box-Tools/BoxKit/README.rst

 |FlashX| |FlowX| |Minimal| |Publish|

 BoxKit is a library that provides building blocks to parallelize and scale data science, high performance computing, and machine learning applications for block-structured datasets.
-Spatial data from simulations and experiments can be organized and managed using the tools available in this library, along with
+Spatial data from simulations and experiments can be accessed and managed using tools available in this library when working with more data analysis oriented packages like SciKit (https://github.com/scikit-learn/scikit-learn) and FlowNet (https://github.com/NVIDIA/flownet2-pytorch)

 Installation
 ============